xiyosenstore/YOUTUBE-VIDEO-DOWNLOADER/README.md

 -   **Bot Bypass**: Integrated mobile user-agents and client spoofing.
 -   **Proxy Support**: Support for `PROXY_URL` environment variables.

-## Bot Detection (Important)
-If you get a "Sign in to confirm you're not a bot" error:
-1. Export your `cookies.txt` from YouTube (using a browser extension).
-2. Place it in the project root.
-3. The app will automatically detect and use it.

 ---
-*Note: This app is for legal personal use only.*
+*Note: This app is for  personal use only.*